dpavle/vps-ansible/README.md

-# VPS Configuration Playbooks
+# Configuration Playbooks

-This repository contains Ansible playbooks for configuring virtual private servers (VPS).
+This repository contains Ansible playbooks for configuring servers.
 These playbooks automate various tasks, such as server hardening, nginx installation and configuration, and docker deployment.

 ## nginx.yml
 This playbook installs and configures the nginx server.
 The configuration is done using two templates: `nginx.conf.j2` and `site.j2`, which can be found in the `templates` directory.